What are febrile seizures?

 Most children won't have to take medicine every day to prevent seizures.
 Doctors only give medicine to prevent seizures to children who've had:

-If your child has one or two simple febrile seizures, your child is only slightly more likely than other children to have a seizure disorder (seizures without fever).
-If your child had complex febrile seizures or has other medical problems, your child has a higher risk of developing a seizure disorder.
+If your child has one or two simple febrile seizures, your child is only slightly more likely than other children to have a seizure disorder Seizures in Children Seizures are changes in the brain's electrical signals.
+The brain is made up of nerve cells Nerve cells talk to each other through electrical signals Seizures happen if too many nerve cells... read more (seizures without fever).
+If your child has complex febrile seizures or has other medical problems, your child has a higher risk of developing a seizure disorder.